sedryx-sedky/Tson/README.md

 ### Just a Note
 This was something I put together out of curiosity one afternoon.
 I haven’t deeply researched whether similar formats already exist, and I didn’t set out to copy anyone’s work—just to explore an idea I found interesting.
 I’m a maths student who enjoys writing down ideas like this for fun.

+At present this is just an idea, I have not built anything.
+Am open to any critisms or areas of improvment if you any other person has actually bothered to read this.

 ChatGPT helped tidy up the grammar and writing in this README.

 ## Design Objectives
-1. *JSON-Compatible*: TSON is designed as a superset of JSON—all valid JSON files are also valid TSON files.
+1. *JSON-Compatible*: SEDKY is designed as a superset of JSON—all valid JSON files are also valid TSON files.

-2. *Readable*: TSON prioritizes human readability.
+2. *Readable*: SEDKY prioritizes human readability.
 Files should be easy to understand and manually edit.

 3. *Expressive*: The format supports rich and structured data, making it easy to represent complex information.